anthonycoffey/property-manager-pro/memory-bank/activeContext.md

     - `selectedPropertyName` is now passed to `InviteResidentForm.tsx`.
     - The `Divider` between the property selector dropdown and the invitation form in the "Invite Resident" tab has been removed for a more unified section.
     - Resolved TypeScript errors related to prop type mismatches for selection handlers.
+- **Resolved Custom Claim Overwrite for Invited Users (2025-05-24):**
+  - Modified `functions/src/auth/processSignUp.ts` (the `auth.onCreate` trigger) to check for existing `organizationId` custom claims on a new user before attempting to set default `pending_association` claims.
+  - If an `organizationId` claim is present (indicating the user was likely processed by `signUpWithInvitation.ts`), `processSignUp.ts` now skips setting its default claims, preventing the overwrite of roles (e.g., "resident") and other claims (`organizationId`, `propertyId`) set by the invitation flow.
+  - This ensures that custom claims set during the invitation acceptance process (e.g., for residents) are correctly persisted.

 ## 3. Next Steps